tmaster628/CS111A_Process_Pong/README.md

 float player1_hit_quality = player_hit (player1_skill, previous_shot_difficulty);
 ```

 Next is where things get fun.
-If the result is True, you will write the char value "1" to the parent.
-Simiarly, if the result is False (miss), you will write a char value "0" to the parent.
+You will `write` the `player1_hit_quality` value to the parent (Net) via a pipe. **Note** that you must also write the result of a miss to the parent (Net) in order to properly terminate your program.
+Think about ways you might be able to differentiate a hit or a miss with the values you `write`.
+After that, you'll need to wait for the opponent to hit.

 ### The Net turn
 To make things even more fun, The Net can reject balls hit from either player.
 The Net will reject a ball that is *successfully* hit from either player if the function `over_net()` returns false.
-This function takes in a single parameter, the `skill` float of the player who hit the ball last.
-If `over_net()` returns True,
+This function takes in 2 parameters, the `skill` float of the player who hit the ball last, as well as the hit quality.
+If `over_net()` returns True, `write` the value of the hit quality to Player 2.
+If it returns False, the point is over, and the receiving player wins the point.

-TODO
-Figure out how we encode the answer? do you just write a 1 or a 0?
-That's all you need
-Leave it up to them to decide when to print...
+### Player 2 turn
+Player 2's turn will look very similar to Player 1's turn.
+They will call `player_hit` with `player2_skill` and the difficulty of the previous shot (which is read from a pipe connected to The Net).
+You'll then write the result of Player 2's hit back to The Net, and the game continues!

+## Program Design
+There are a number of things to consider when designing this program:
+* You will need to figure out where to put your print statements.
+So long as you're careful, you should have some flexibility here.
+* Although the point can be "lost" when a player misses the ball, the point can only be ended by the parent process (The Net).
+Keep than in mind.
+* Make sure that all file descriptors are closed once a point ends.
+Similarly, ensure that both Player processes are reaped upon completion.